Chapter 13.40

 A. When any provision of any other ordinance of the city conflicts with this chapter, that which provides the higher standard of environmental protection shall apply unless specifically provided otherwise in this chapter.

-B. This chapter applies to all activities which are subject to Chapter 13.36, and which have one or more conditions or requirements of a stormwater management permit which are permanent or shall require compliance after the completion of the permitted activity regulated by Chapter 13.36.
+B. This chapter applies to all activities and facilities subject to Chapter 13.36, and which are permanent, require maintenance or shall require compliance after the completion of the permitted activity and facility regulated by Chapter 13.36.

 13.40.050 Stormwater management manual and Appendix I of permit adopted—Administrative provisions authorized.

-A. The thresholds, definitions, minimum requirements and exceptions, adjustment and variance criteria found in Appendix I of the NPDES Phase II Municipal Stormwater Permit, including the minimum and mandatory incorporated provisions of the Department of Ecology Stormwater Management Manual for Western Washington, are hereby adopted by reference, and are hereinafter collectively referred to as the “manual,” except as modified in Section 13.40.060(A)(4).
+A. The thresholds, definitions, minimum requirements and exceptions, adjustment and variance criteria found in Appendix I of the NPDES Phase II Municipal Stormwater Permit, including the minimum and mandatory incorporated provisions of the current Department of Ecology Stormwater Management Manual for Western Washington, are hereby adopted by reference, and are hereinafter collectively referred to as the “manual.”

 B. The director may, in his discretion, modify, adopt and publish standards, designs and administrative regulations for permitting, to supplement the manual; provided, that the standards, designs and administrative regulations are consistent with the manual.
 The standards, designs and administrative regulations may include nonstructural preventative actions and source reduction approaches such as low impact development (LID) techniques consistent with the manual.
 Prior to adoption, the director shall solicit written and verbal comment at an advertised public hearing.

-1. All development and redevelopment shall be regulated activity subject to this chapter, and shall be subject to the applicable minimum requirements of the manual, unless exempted in subsection B of this section.
+A. All development, redevelopment and activities subject to Chapter 13.36 and not exempt thereunder shall be a regulated activity subject to this chapter and shall be subject to the applicable requirements of the manual and maintenance as required by this chapter.

-3. If new development and redevelopment at sites below the regulatory threshold of this chapter were subject to regulation at the time of permitting, they shall continue to be subject to stormwater regulations, even if the site activities resulted in land disturbances of less than the one-acre threshold.
-The local stormwater requirements in effect at the time of permit issuance shall apply, unless the minimum requirements for new development and redevelopment contained in this chapter are applicable.
+B. If new development, redevelopment and activities at sites below the regulatory threshold of this chapter or Chapter 13.36 were subject to regulation at the time of permitting, they shall continue to be subject to stormwater regulations, even if the site activities resulted in land disturbances of less than the one-acre threshold.
+The local stormwater requirements in effect at the time of permit issuance shall apply.

-5. Existing publicly and privately owned institutional, commercial and industrial sites where land uses and activities have the potential to generate pollutants to the MS4.
+C. Existing publicly and privately owned institutional, commercial, and industrial sites where land uses and activities have the potential to generate pollutants to the MS4.
+(Ord.
+2068-24 § 2 (Att.
+B), 2024)

 13.40.070 Maintenance requirements.

 A. Maintenance Required.
-All stormwater facilities and BMPs shall be operated and maintained in accordance with this chapter, the manual, including the minimum standards and BMPs in the manual, the Western Washington Phase II Municipal Stormwater Permit, the Sedro-Woolley stormwater management plan, approved facilities maintenance manuals, and the stormwater maintenance permit.
+All stormwater facilities and BMPs shall be operated and maintained in accordance with this chapter, the manual, including the minimum standards and BMPs in the manual, the Western Washington Phase II Municipal Stormwater Permit, the Sedro-Woolley stormwater management plan, development covenants, conditions and restrictions, and approved facilities operation and maintenance manuals.
+The director may require a memorandum advising of approved project operations and maintenance manuals to be recorded with Skagit County auditor.

-C. Financial Responsibility.
-The property owners are responsible for the maintenance, operation and repair of the stormwater system and BMPs subject to the stormwater maintenance permit.
-The director may require a bond or other surety, or a block fund in a federally insured financial institution, as security for the permanent maintenance, operation and repair of the stormwater facilities, as a condition of the stormwater maintenance permit, on such conditions as the director deems reasonable, considering the size and cost of the facility.
-(Ord.
-2015-22 § 2 (Exh.
-B), 2022; Ord.
-1687-10 § 2 (Exh.
-B (part)), 2010)
+D. Financial Responsibility.
+The director may require a bond or other surety, or a blocked or assigned fund in a federally insured financial institution, as security for the permanent maintenance, operation, restoration and repair of the stormwater facilities, as a condition of project or plat approval, on such conditions as the director deems reasonable, considering the size and cost of the facility.
+Whether any such security is provided, the property owner or owners, the homeowners’ association or the person or entity causing discharge or a maintenance, repair or restoration failure shall be responsible for the costs associated with said discharge, and the costs of maintenance, repair or restoration.

 13.40.075 Stormwater minimum requirements and best management practices (BMPs).